renan2scarvalho/renan2scarvalho.github.io/_posts/2020-09-12-imbalanced-data.md

 X_bsmote, y_bsmote = bord_smote.fit_resample(X_num, y)
 ```

 Borderline-SMOTE increased the number os samples from 989 to 1704, with 852 survivals and 852 deaths.
-Ahead we see again the new "Age" distribution:
+Ahead we see again the new "Age" distribution, which again is quite similar to the SMOTE, with same median and quite similar mean (39.6):

 ![bsmote](https://user-images.githubusercontent.com/63553829/93004522-2104ad00-f51e-11ea-92fc-c5f1e64d05c4.png){: .mx-auto.d-block :}

-### Borderline with SVM
+### Borderline-SMOTE with SVM

 Variant of SMOTE algorithm which use an Support Vector Machine algorithm to detect sample to use for generating new synthetic samples [[10]](https://imbalanced-learn.org/stable/generated/imblearn.over_sampling.SVMSMOTE.html).